IP Subnet Calculator — Complete IPv4 Networking Guide

 About the Developer & Methodology

 Hi, I'm Saim S., an independent developer dedicated to building fast, evidence-based, and privacy-first tools.
-This IP Subnet Calculator utilizes standard IPv4 networking protocols and bitwise operations to guarantee 100% mathematical accuracy for CIDR prefix routing and subnet splitting.
+As a developer with extensive experience in network architecture, this utility utilizes standard IPv4 networking protocols and bitwise operations to guarantee 100% mathematical accuracy for CIDR prefix routing and subnet splitting.
+Every calculation conforms to IETF RFC standards.

 Data Privacy: All calculations happen securely in your browser.
 No IP addresses or networking data are ever saved, tracked, or transmitted to our servers.